rymdkraftverk/level1/README.md

 ##### run()

-*Call on every game update.
+*Called on every game update.
 Will return true when duration is reached.*

 Example usage: